Chapters in the Family Story

 The remaining years of the 1830s witnessed growing prominence for Charles and William in the movement to end slavery.
 They were both part of the initial push of agents for the American Anti-Slavery Society known as The Seventy.
 Their geographic range increased, as both brothers found work in Massachusetts, Rhode Island, and Pennsylvania.
 Their younger siblings were busy writing - both Cyrus and George keeping journals.
 Meanwhile Rinaldo Burleigh's health forced him to retire from teaching and return to farming.
 This meant that elder care duties started for those siblings who stayed closer to Plainfield.
 Both John and William married their wives in this time period.

-The 1840s are known to all students of Abolitionism as starting with the schism in the movement, between the "Old Organization" (American Anti-Slavery Society) and the "New Organization" (the American and Foreign Anti-Slavery Society).
-The Burleigh brothers found themselves on opposite sides of this often bitter struggle, and some of that bitterness can be seen in their editorial role.
+The 1840s began dramatically with the schism among Abolitionists, between the "Old Organization" (American Anti-Slavery Society) and the "New Organization" (the American and Foreign Anti-Slavery Society).
+The Burleigh brothers found themselves on opposite sides of this often bitter struggle, and some of that bitterness can be seen in their editorial voices.
 Charles was editing nationally important Abolition papers in Pennsylvania and Vermont, while William was working primarily in Hartford, Connecticut, editing The Charter Oak.
 The impact of the schism on the family, and the partisanship of the younger siblings, creates a prism through which to view the personal costs of this famous faction fight.
 This decade also saw the first death of a core sibling - the oldest son John died young of (as yet) unknown causes, in 1848.

 The 1850s accelerate towards the Civil War.
 The older brothers were well-established; George was reaching the peak of his powers as a professional writer.
 Being based in Philadelphia, Charles and Cyrus were deeply engaged with the Underground Railroad, especially since the Fugitive Slave Act led to an increase in the need for vigilance to assist the self-liberated.
-William and Lucian were both increasing their formal commitment to the Temperance movement.
-But the decade also saw tragedy, as their mother Lydia died, as well as the young Cyrus.
+William and Lucian both increased their formal commitment to the Temperance movement.
+The decade also saw tragedy, as their mother Lydia died, as well as the young Cyrus.